By Ghazaleh Barghgir, MD, and Nancy Selfridge, MD

 Osteoporosis is a disease characterized by an increase in osteoclastic bone resorption not balanced by osteoblastic bone formation, resulting in low bone mass and an increased risk of fractures.
-Osteoporosis often is diagnosed via dual-energy X-ray absorptiometry (DEXA) scans and defined as a bone mineral density (BMD) 2.5 standard deviations or more below the norm for healthy young women (T score of < -2.5 standard deviations).
-Osteoporosis has been estimated to affect 53.6 million people, representing approximately 54% of the adult United States population aged 50 years and older.1
+Osteoporosis often is diagnosed via dual-energy X-ray absorptiometry (DEXA) scans and defined as a bone mineral density (BMD) 2.5 standard deviations or more below the norm for healthy young women (T score of less than -2.5 standard deviations).
+Osteoporosis has been estimated to affect 53.6 million people, representing approximately 54% of U.S. adults age 50 years and older.1

 BMD of the femoral neck and spine was assessed at each annual follow-up visit using DEXA scanning.
 The occurrence of fractures was entirely self-reported for visits 1-7 but confirmed at visits 7-10 by a review of medical records and radiology reports.
 The investigators excluded face, toe, and digit fractures not typically seen in osteoporosis and fractures caused by significant trauma (fall from a height > 6 inches, motor vehicle accident, sports activity-related falls, and fractures when struck by a heavy object).

 A modified block food frequency questionnaire assessing the average intake of 137 food items was administered at baseline, visit 5, and visit 9 to collect data on eating habits and dairy product consumption.
 In the analysis, the average number of dairy servings were used, and any missing dietary data in the questionnaires were imputed using the last observation carried forward method.
-Study subjects then were classified into four groups based upon their cumulative average daily dairy intake: < 0.5 servings, 0.5-1.5 servings, 1.5-2.5 servings, and ≥ 2.5 servings.
-Characteristics of study participants related to average daily dairy intake category are shown online at https://bit.ly/3f5Z9vM (Table 1 at source).
+Study subjects then were classified into four groups based on their cumulative average daily dairy intake: < 0.5 servings, 0.5-1.5 servings, 1.5-2.5 servings, and ≥ 2.5 servings.
 Linear trend estimations were used for participants in each dairy-intake group to assess differences in continuous variables, such as weight, body mass index (BMI), age, and BMD.
 Chi-square tests were similarly applied to the groups to analyze difference in categorical variables.
 The statistical significance was set at P < 0.01.

 The association of dairy intake with 10-year BMD loss rate was analyzed using a general linear model.
 A Cox proportional hazard model was applied to calculate hazard ratios (HR) for non-traumatic fractures with 95% confidence intervals.
-Because of the small number of fractures reported in the cohort, hazard ratios between only the < 1.5 dairy serving per day and ≥ 1.5 dairy serving per day groups were used.
-The study used several different models in the analysis, adjusting for a variety of variables.
+Because of the small number of fractures reported in the cohort, HRs between only the < 1.5 dairy serving per day and ≥ 1.5 dairy serving per day groups were used.
+The authors used several different models in the analysis, adjusting for a variety of variables.
 The fully adjusted models controlled for race, baseline height, age, activity level, smoking status, time-varying weight, menopausal status, alcohol use, calcium supplementation, and caloric intake.
-The results can be seen online at https://bit.ly/3f5Z9vM (Tables 2 and 4 at source).

 This analysis contributes to the current body of knowledge concerning dairy food intake associations with bone density and fracture risk or prevention.
-A significant strength of this study was that the SWAN cohort data collection was designed to assess changes in BMD and occurrence of fractures and also included data for many potential confounding variables that strengthened the ultimate data analyses.
-A major weakness of the study is that the cohort did not include any Hispanic women.
+A significant strength of this study was the SWAN cohort data collection was designed to assess changes in BMD and occurrence of fractures and also included data for many potential confounding variables that strengthened the ultimate data analyses.
+A major weakness of the study was the fact the cohort did not include any Hispanic women.